liujingbreak/plink/main/reactivizer/README.md

 `@wfh/reactivizer` is a RxJS based Reactive Programming library for programming convenience.
 It introduces an opinionated style to program reusable logic in shape of **reative service**, you may consider it as a reactive alternative of OOP.
+Comparing this style of programming with other imperative styles in single sentence is: **Messages over nonpure functions**.

 The purpose is aiming for promoting and exhibiting opinionated modeling and abstracting of reactive-programming as alternative counterpart to OOP, remedy demerits and inconvenience in adopting reactive programming paradigm in prevalent languages.